globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

     <img src="images/attack9.png"/>
 </p>

-In Positions tab, all fields must be cleared first via `Clear §` button.
-To set `password` to change acording to each password from our dictionary wordlist, simply click on `Add §` button after selecting it:
+In the Positions tab, all fields must be cleared first via the `Clear §` button.
+To set `password` to change according to each password from our dictionary wordlist, simply click on `Add §` button after selecting it:

 <p align="center">
     <img src="images/attack2.png"/>
 </p>

 If a valid password is found, the application may process new cookies and eventually redirect the flow to other pages.
-To guarantee that the brute force attack follows this behavior, set `Always` into `Follow Redirections` options in `Options` tab, as shown below:
+To guarantee that the brute force attack follows this behavior, set `Always` into `Follow Redirections` options in the `Options` tab, as shown below:

 <p align="center">
     <img src="images/attack10.png"/>